kesey/SuperCollider/README.md

 # SuperCollider
-Some piece of code using SC 3.9.3 (a kind of reminder)
+Some pieces of code using SC 3.9.3 (a kind of reminder)